 Australian Art and the art of other cultures, past and present is studied and related to the student’s own creative artmaking.
 The students will learn to express themselves orally and in written form: verbal presentations, essays, creative writing and case studies.

 In Year 9 and 10 students will be required to develop their art making and studying by keeping a Visual Art Diary (VAD) which will record their ideas, imaginings experimentations and investigations.

 Students will work in many 2D and 3D expressive forms such as:

 - Print Making

-- Digital Imagery
+- Digital Imagery and 3D printing

 As a part of their studies, the students will visit galleries and exhibitions related to their work.